-Digi Grotesk supports up to 56 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Kurdish (Latin), Dutch, Kazakh, Swedish, Finnish, Danish, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.
+Digi Grotesk supports up to 56 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Kurdish (Latin), Dutch, Kazakh (Latin), Swedish, Finnish, Danish, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.

 Please note that not all languages are available for all formats.